DeepLabCut/DeepLabCut/deeplabcut/pose_estimation_pytorch/README.md

 from pathlib import Path

 import numpy as np
-from deeplabcut.pose_estimation_pytorch.apis.analyze_videos import VideoIterator from deeplabcut.pose_estimation_pytorch.config import read_config_as_dict
+from deeplabcut.pose_estimation_pytorch import get_inference_runners
-from deeplabcut.pose_estimation_pytorch.apis.utils import get_inference_runners
+from deeplabcut.pose_estimation_pytorch.apis import VideoIterator from deeplabcut.pose_estimation_pytorch.config import read_config_as_dict
 from tqdm import tqdm

 # create an iterator for your video